epccs/Gravimetric/Manager/manager/README.md

-(done) remove status bit 6 (report daynight state machine fail) (done) if manager resets application then clear enable_bm_callback_address and daynight_callback_address (done) remove shutdown_detect since the shutdown manager will be controling it halt the host at battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 20 is for absorption time, check it with battery.
+(done) remove status bit 6 (report daynight state machine fail) (done) if manager resets application then clear enable_bm_callback_address and daynight_callback_address (done) remove shutdown_detect since the shutdown manager will be controling it (done) move status cmd 6 to cmd 1 which is not used i2c cmd 4 used to set Host Shutdown i2c callback i2c cmd 5 used to access shutdown_halt_curr_limit i2c cmd 6 used to access shutdown_halt_ttl_limit, shutdown_delay_limit, shutdown_wearleveling_limit halt the host at battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 20 is for absorption time, check it with battery.